EmaApps/banyan/vscode-extension/README.md

 Demo: `open 'vscode://srid.banyan/new/blah?parent=foobar'`

 Create package with `npx vsce package`, and install it by right clicking the .vsix file in VSCode.
+(TODO: nixify deps)

 ## Features